Neka126/neka126.github.io/games/question/index.md

 219. What’s the weirdest place you’ve ever given or gotten someone’s number?

 220. What’s the dumbest thing you’ve ever lied about?

-Parade Daily
-Celebrity interviews, recipes and health tips delivered to your inbox.

-Email Address

 221. Have you ever said, “I love you” and not really meant it?
 To whom?